Verlander stays in control, pitches Astros past Yankees 5-1

 Astros: OF Derek Fisher, out with what the team says is ”gastrointestinal discomfort,” started a rehab assignment at Triple-A Fresno.

-Yankees: Slugger Giancarlo Stanton didn’t start, a day after striking out in all four at-bats against the Angels, dropping his batting average to .246.
-Boone said it was merely a day off, just ”a logical thing.”
-Stanton led the majors with 59 homers last year with Miami – he has 11 homers this season.
-Boone said he wasn’t worried about Stanton, ”but there’s always the adjustment thing.”
+Yankees: Slugger Giancarlo Stanton didn’t play, a day after striking out in all four at-bats against the Angels.
+Boone said it was merely a day off.

 UP NEXT